rwxrob/zet/docs/1019/README.md

 That said, the books I write will always be free online with paper equivalents in print (like No Starch Press).

-***General technology*** books contains stuff of general interest and import to most technologists.
-Focus is on practices, habits, and knowledge rather than specific technologies.

-* Terminal Velocity: Mastering the Fastest Human-Computer Interface
+1. Terminal Velocity: Mastering the Fastest Human-Computer Interface
-* Knowledge Exchange Graphs: Manage Knowledge Like Software with KEG
+2. Knowledge Exchange Graphs: Manage Knowledge Like Software with KEG
-* Bonzai: Building Stateful Command Tree Interfaces with Go
+3. Bonzai, Building Stateful Command Tree Interfaces with Go
-* PEGN: Parsing Expression Grammar Notation

-***Other, random important books*** are about historical stuff I've worked on and discoveries made along the way.

-* Autodidactic: How to Succeed as a Knowledge Worker
+4. Autodidactic, How to Succeed as a Knowledge Worker
-* Good to Gig: Surviving the Radical New Sharing Economy
+5. Good to Gig, Surviving the “Radical” New Sharing Economy
+6. Programming with Purpose: Coding for Self-Empowerment
-* Works for Me: Modern Collaborative Developer Practices
+7. Works for Me, Modern Collaborative Developer Practices
-* Coding for Self-Empowerment: Programming with Purpose
+8. PEGN: Parsing Expression Grammar Notation
-* SKILSTAK: Learning How to Help Others Learn
+9. SKILSTAK, Learning to Help Others Learn
-* There and Never Back Again
+10. There and Never Back Again, A Former Mormon’s Tale
-* Prone to Pride, Overcoming the Greatest Sin
+11. Prone to Pride, Overcoming the Greatest Sin
+12. A Code Wizard's First Spell Book